Formula One Paddock Club: Present operation

 Since McNally sold Allsport to CVC in 2006, and his subsequent retirement in 2011, management of the Paddock Club has been entirely in control of the Formula One Group, itself under the ownership of Liberty Media.
 Presently, a ticket costs upwards of $6,499 for a Grand Prix weekend package.
+Prices vary considerably between rounds: a comparison of approximate three-day package prices across the 2026 calendar ranged from around $5,800 at the Azerbaijan Grand Prix, the cheapest round, to around $15,500 at the Monaco Grand Prix, with a median of roughly $10,000.
+The variation is driven mainly by local demand, hospitality capacity and host-city costs rather than by differences in the package itself, with street races in destination cities such as Monaco, Miami and Las Vegas at the top of the range and high-capacity permanent circuits such as Spa-Francorchamps and the Red Bull Ring among the cheapest.
 Forecasts estimated 50,000 tickets are sold per year.
 Notable guests have included: Tom Cruise, Keanu Reaves, Michael Douglas and Eva Longoria.